utahnlp/crosslayer-coding/README.md

 *   Ensure the activation data specified in the original `cli_args.json` (or provided in the resume command if `cli_args.json` is missing) is still accessible at the same path.
 *   If you modify critical architectural parameters (e.g., `--num-features`, `--model-name` leading to different `d_model` or `num_layers`) when resuming, it will likely lead to errors when loading the model weights.

+### Using Half-Precision (fp16/bf16)

+Using half-precision (like float16 or bfloat16) can significantly reduce memory footprint and potentially speed up both activation generation and model training, especially on compatible hardware.

+**1. For Activation Generation:**

+When generating activation datasets with `scripts/generate_activations.py`:
+*   Use the `--activation_dtype` argument to specify the precision for *storing* the activations.
+Options include `float16`, `bfloat16`, or `float32` (default).
+    ```bash
+    python scripts/generate_activations.py \
+        # ... other arguments ... \
+        --activation_dtype float16 # or bfloat16
+    ```
+*   **Benefit**: Storing activations in `float16` or `bfloat16` reduces disk space by roughly half compared to `float32`.

+**2. For CLT Model Training:**

+When training a CLT model with `scripts/train_clt.py`:
+*   Use the `--precision` argument to enable Automatic Mixed Precision (AMP) during training.
+Options are:
+    *   `fp16`: Uses float16 for many operations.
+Requires a GPU with good fp16 support (e.g., NVIDIA Turing architecture or newer).
+    *   `bf16`: Uses bfloat16.
+Generally more stable than fp16 for training and often preferred on newer GPUs that support it well (e.g., NVIDIA Ampere A100, Hopper H100).
+    *   `fp32`: Standard float32 training (default).
+    ```bash
+    # Example for bf16 training
+    torchrun --nproc_per_node=<num_gpus> scripts/train_clt.py \
+        # ... other arguments ... \
+        --precision bf16

+    # Example for fp16 training
+    torchrun --nproc_per_node=<num_gpus> scripts/train_clt.py \
+        # ... other arguments ... \
+        --precision fp16
+    ```
+*   **Benefit**: Reduces GPU memory usage significantly, allowing for larger models, more features, or bigger batch sizes.
+Can also lead to faster training on compatible hardware.
+*   **`--fp16-convert-weights`**: If you use `--precision fp16`, you can also add the `--fp16-convert-weights` flag.
+This will convert the model's actual weight parameters to `float16` in addition to using AMP.
+By default (`--fp16-convert-weights` not set), the master weights are kept in `float32` when using AMP with `fp16`.
+Converting weights further reduces memory but might slightly impact precision or training stability for some models.
+*   **`--clt-dtype`**: You can also specify the data type for the CLT model's parameters directly using `--clt-dtype` (e.g., `float16`, `bfloat16`).
+If using `--precision fp16` with `--fp16-convert-weights`, the model weights effectively become fp16.
+If using `--precision bf16`, the model weights also effectively become bf16.
+Setting `--clt-dtype` explicitly might be useful in specific scenarios or if not using the trainer's precision handling, but typically `--precision` is the primary way to control training precision.

 ## Converting BatchTopK/TopK Models to JumpReLU with L0 Calibration
 We strongly recommend using `batchtopk` (or `topk`) as the activation function (`--activation-fn batchtopk`).
 This allows the model to learn sparse features by dynamically selecting the top 'K' features globally (BatchTopK) or per-token (TopK).